dreadwrr/Developer-buddy/README.md

 <p> There is also 'recentchanges -SRC'  which will look for a root folder from a compiled application and grab it and allow you to enter a custom name, preselected name or default name.
 So the application is packaged neatly.
 This can be used for other scripts ect. </p>
 <br><br>

  ## Save Changes New        Nemesis

-   this script works for two modes porteus nemesis graphics and changes.
+   this script works for two modes porteus nemesis Graphics and Changes.

    graphics mode all changes are in memory so to implement changes saving this script will save changes to an .xzm. it will then modify the porteus.cfg and adds extramod=/mnt/sdx/extramod. so when the system boots it loads all your changes. if one already exists it will update it.
 So graphics changes mode wont
-	load the graphics saves.
+	load the regular graphics saves.

    Graphics changes mode all changes are saved to the hdd already. so this part will backup the changes to /changes.bak right beside it. including a logfile of the files saved each time.